maemo-leste/maemo-leste.github.io/content/maemo-leste-update-february-march-2020.rst

 Well, the beowulf image is here, and it's even better.

 Still, keep in mind that these are images for developers.
-Some things definitely do not work yet, and the lack of a keyboard makes using some parts of UI a bit of a challenge, at least the places where the virtual keyboard is not yet available.
+Some things definitely do not work yet, and the lack of a hardware keyboard makes using some parts of UI a bit of a challenge, at least the places where the virtual keyboard is not yet available.

 **TODO**